 1. Neglecting to Write Awesome Content

 Having poorly written content is a common SEO problem that occurs for a few different reasons.
 Nonetheless, creating content that meets both technical demands and delivers value is essential if you want to get high rankings on search engine results pages (SERPs).

 Creating duplicate content is no longer a sustainable strategy.
 But, developing high-quality content definitely represents an investment.
-However, you can partner with an SEO agency and have experienced writers create content for your site.
+However, you can partner with an digital marketing agency and have experienced writers create content for your site.

 In many cases, this is more cost-effective than assigning the task to an internal team member as this may take longer and have no impact on your search visibility.

 2. Not Working on PageSpeed Metrics